Niharika245/Lyrics_Extractor-Using-Python/README.md

 # Lyrics_Extractor-Using-Python

-Description
+Description:
   A Python project that extracts lyrics from songs using various APIs and web scraping techniques.
   This project aims to provide an easy-to-use tool for retrieving song lyrics from multiple sources.

-Features
+Features:

   -Fetch lyrics from multiple online sources

  - Support for different music genres and languages